25.8.17

 60's?
 Lucite Plastic tubes of white, green and blue swag light.

 60's?
 Lucite Plastic tubes of white, green, and blue swag light.
-My favorite FINDS at Road-Side Decor made me slam on my brakes, and spin a 360 to see this beautiful blue color hanging lamp destine for the dumpster.
+My favorite finds at Road-Side Decor made me slam on my brakes and spin a 360 to see this beautiful blue-hued hanging lamp destined for the dumpster.

 60's?
 Lucite Plastic tubes of white, green and blue swag light.